cloudinary/cloudinary-vue/README.md

 #### CldPoster

 an optional `CldVideo` child element that will specify image resource to be provided to `poster` attribute of the `video` element.

+## ⚠️ Known Issues

+- SSR (Server-side rendering) is not currently supported.
+- If you want to work with the SDK in CodeSandbox, start with this Vue.js SDK CodeSandbox template.

 ## Additional resources